Start9Labs/documentation/site/source/guides/misc-guides/lan-thunderbird.rst

 Configure Tor in Thunderbird
 ============================

-.. note:: This only applies if you have **NOT** enabled sytem-wide Automatic proxy configuration.
+.. note:: This is not required if you have enabled a system-wide proxy configuration.

 #.
 Open Thunderbird and do the following: